CamZawacki/python-workon/README.md

 ```bash
 workon [env_name]
 ```
-which tries to activate an environment with the provided name.
+which tries to activate an environment with the provided name by looking for `$PYTHON_ENV_HOME/env_name/bin/activate`.

 Enjoy.